Consistent Supervised-Unsupervised Alignment for Generalized Category Discovery: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We propose NC-GCD, a framework for Generalized Category Discovery that integrates unsupervised and supervised ETF alignment to enhance class separability.
-Extensive experiments demonstrate that NC-GCD consistently outperforms SOTA methods in both known and novel class accuracy.
-Ablation studies validate the complementary effects of the two alignment strategies, while t-SNE visualizations highlight its effectiveness in distinguishing similar classes, aligning with the Neural Collapse hypothesis.
+We propose NC-GCD, a framework for Generalized Category Discovery that integrates unsupervised and supervised ETF alignment to enhance category separability.
+Extensive experiments demonstrate that NC-GCD consistently outperforms previous methods in both known and novel category accuracy.
+Ablation studies validate the complementary effects of the two alignment strategies, while t-SNE visualizations highlight its effectiveness in distinguishing similar categories, aligning with the Neural Collapse hypothesis.
 A promising future research direction is extending our NC-GCD to incremental GCD settings.